bradjones1/cdn/README.txt

 by the CDN, or in the case of fonts, you can embed them in stylesheets via data URIs (see https://developer.mozilla.org/en/data_URIs).

-The Far Future expiration functionality takes care of this automatically!
+The "Forever cacheable files" functionality takes care of this automatically!

 FAQ